saveryanov/cordova-playground/README.md

 ### Device Orientation page ###

 At this page you can get info about device orientation.
-The compass plugin is almost the same as the acceleration plugin
+The compass plugin is almost the same as the acceleration plugin.

 Plugin install command: ```cordova plugin add cordova-plugin-device-orientation```